|

 plaque to remind us of the original one.

 In November 1956 I was posted to IWT Squadron RE in Tobruk.
-Being an individual posting I flew out on the
+Being

-first flight taking 14 hours with three stops for refuelling at Nice, Malta
+three stops for refuelling at Nice, Malta and Sardinia.

-and Sardinia.
-I stayed for a week in Benghazi, and then
+I stayed for a week in Benghazi,

-joined my Unit.
-I was made up to Corporal, and there I stayed for the
+I was made up to Corporal, and there I stayed for the rest of my time.
+I

-rest of my time.
-I worked as a Fitter-Turner on a converted Z-Craft; it was a
+worked as a Fitter-Turner on a converted Z-Craft; it was a floating workshop

-floating workshop "Sea Mech".
+"Sea Mech".

-I had a couple of experiences in Tobruk where
+I had a couple of experiences in Tobruk where some of the

-Serviceman named PROCTOR, who also played Rugby League for Warrington - his answer was: "Me Sir?
+named PROCTOR, who also played Rugby League for Warrington - his answer was: "Me Sir?

 Don't speak to wogs Sir".
 Well, you can imagine the rest.